reubenharry/website/content/maths/ComplexAnalysis.md

 ## Using complex analysis to solve real integrals

 It seems like a common trick is to take an integral on the real line, extend it to a loop going through the complex plane, and then using the powerful tools of complex analysis (e.g. residue theorem) to solve it.
+Which is pretty neat.

 <!-- As an example, consider